flectra-hq/flectra/doc/webservices/flectra.rst

 External API
 ============

-Flectra is usually extended internally via modules, but many of its features and all of its data are also available from the outside for external analysis or integration with various tools.
+Odoo is usually extended internally via modules, but many of its features and all of its data are also available from the outside for external analysis or integration with various tools.
 Part of the :ref:`reference/orm/model` API is easily available over XML-RPC_ and accessible from a variety of languages.

 ..
-Flectra XML-RPC idiosyncracies:
+Odoo XML-RPC idiosyncracies:
-   * uses multiple endpoint and a nested call syntax instead of a "hierarchical" server structure (e.g. ``flectra.res.partner.read()``)
+   * uses multiple endpoint and a nested call syntax instead of a "hierarchical" server structure (e.g. ``odoo.res.partner.read()``)
    * uses its own own manual auth system instead of basic auth or sessions (basic is directly supported the Python and Ruby stdlibs as well as ws-xmlrpc, not sure about ripcord)